 2. The Web Site Is Too Generic

-Many websites strive to communicate value but fail to engage visitors and to drive marketing results.
+Many websites strive to communicate value but fail to engage visitors and drive digital marketing results.
 This happens because the site has nothing unique to offer and it is too generic.
 If visitors don’t feel like the site represents what they’re looking for, then they’ll hit the back button and “bounce.”

 There are painters who transform the sun to a yellow spot, but there are others who with the help of their art and their intelligence, transform a yellow spot into the sun. ~ Pablo Picasso

 One primary reason why some sites are too generic is that they overuse stock photography.
 On the one hand, using stock photography is easier and cheaper than using custom photographs.
 On the other hand, the overuse of stock photography can make a site look too much like every other site on the web.
 When I design a web site, I encourage customers to use custom photography as much as possible to build a beautiful web design that wins trust.